Six Stress-Busting Strategies to Keep You Sane

-Tea contains a compound called L-theanine which inhibits the stress hormone, cortisol, as well as aids in the production of GABA, a neurotransmitter that increases dopamine and serotonin.
-Together these hormones produce a sense of happiness and relaxation.
-Green tea, chamomile, lavender, peppermint, as well as ginger tea are all great soul-soothing options.
+Tea contains a compound called L-theanine that both inhibits the stress hormone cortisol ad aids in the production of GABA, a neurotransmitter that increases serotonin and dopamine.
+Together, the two produce a sense of happiness and relaxation.
+Green, chamomile, lavender, peppermint, and ginger tea are all great soul-soothing options.

 5. Crunch down

 Research shows that the mechanical nature of chomping and chewing can help release tension.
-Instead of potato chips, let crunchy vegetables, nuts, and seeds serve as an edible stress ball to relieve a clenched jaw.
+Let crunchy vegetables, nuts, and seeds, rather than potato chips, serve as an edible stress ball to relieve a clenched jaw.

 6. Cut back on caffeine

 Caffeine can increase the stress hormone cortisol and heighten the activation of the fight or flight system.
 There’s no need to ditch your caffeine fix altogether, but reducing your daily intake could be helpful.
 Read more about how caffeine can be part of a healthy lifestyle.